Ski tips for skiing powder

 Off Piste Ski Tip # 4 - Deep Powder Snow

 Remember to pole plant

-Smooth coordinated pole plants are very important.
+Smooth, coordinated and well timed pole plants are a very important part to off piste and powder skiing.
 This will help you to build fluidity and rhythm into your run.
-The pole plant also helps for commiting to the turn and helps move your body forwards and in the direction of the turn.
+The pole plant also helps for commiting to the turn and helps the skier move the body forwards and in the direction of the new turn.